tagnja/blog/source/_posts/java-deep-container.md

 ### LinkedHashSet

 Hash table and linked list implementation of Set interface, with predictable iteration order.
 This implementation differs from `HashSet` in that it maintains a doubly-linked list running through all of its entries.
-This linked list defines the iteration ordering, which is insertion-order.
+This linked list defines the iteration Order, which is insertion-order.

 ### EnumSet Abstract Class